kreimanlab/VisualSearchAsymmetry/readme.md

 ./runExp_ablation.sh
 ```

-This will perform all the visual asymmetry search experiments using all the ablated models in Fig5B in the texts (except the GBVS model which requires you to run in matlab).
-It takes 2 hours and 15 mins to run all the experiment on a single NVIDIA GeForce RTX 2080 Ti Rev. A (11GB) GPU.
+This will perform all the visual asymmetry search experiments using all the ablated models in Fig5B in the texts (except the GBVS model which requires you to run in Matlab).
+It takes 2 hours and 15 mins to run all the experiments on a single NVIDIA GeForce RTX 2080 Ti Rev. A (11GB) GPU.
 The predicted files will be saved in: `./vs_exp/eccNET/out/MODEL_NAME` for DL based models.
-For chance the files will be saved in: `./vs_exp/chance` and pixelMatch will be saved in: `./vs_exp/pixelMatch`.
+For chance, the files will be saved in: `./vs_exp/chance` and pixelMatch will be saved in: `./vs_exp/pixelMatch`.
 Note model name eccNET_0_0_1 is the model eccNET_18-->17.

 **To run the experiments using GBVS:**
 Go to the following directory: `vs_exp/gbvs/` and open `visual_search.m` in MATLAB and run.
 The predictions will be save inside: `vs_exp/gbvs/out_data`.
-This can take significant amount of time, the GBVS package does not support GPU.
-It approximately took ~12 hours for us to run all the expeirments on Intel® Core™ i7-8565U CPU with 8 GB of RAM.
+This can take a significant amount of time, the GBVS package does not support GPU.
+It approximately took ~12 hours for us to run all the experiments on Intel® Core™ i7-8565U CPU with 8 GB of RAM.

 ## Producing the results and figures from the predictions generated by the models

-Note that the reository already contains all the predicted files so that you do not necessarily need to run all the models to generate predictions.
+Note that the repository already contains all the predicted files so that you do not necessarily need to run all the models to generate predictions.
 Again you can either use the relevant `ipynb` notebook files inside the `vs_exp` directory or simply run the bashscript provided by us to generate all the results and figures.

 ```
 chmod +x generateResults.sh